How to Get Rid of Weeds in Lawn: 8 ways to kill lawn weeds

 6. Spot-Treat with Vinegar Solution

-For existing weeds, use horticultural vinegar (20% acetic acid), not kitchen vinegar (5%).
-Mix it with a small amount of dish soap to help it stick to leaves.
-Spray directly on weed foliage on a sunny day.
+Use horticultural vinegar (20% acetic acid), not kitchen vinegar (5%).
+Add a small amount of dish soap to help it stick, and spray directly on weed foliage on a sunny day.
+It burns on contact.

 spreading grass seed over bare patch in lawn